Pujarani06052001/Country-Explorer/README.md

 📖 Usage

-Searching for a Country: Use the search bar at the top to enter a country name.
+🔍 Searching for a Country: Use the search bar at the top to enter a country name.
-Filtering by Language: Select a language from the dropdown menu to see countries that speak that language.
+🌐 Filtering by Language: Select a language from the dropdown menu to see countries that speak that language.
-Adding to Favorites: Click the heart icon next to a country to add it to your favorites.
+❤️ Adding to Favorites: Click the heart icon next to a country to add it to your favorites.
-Viewing Country Details: Click on a country's image to view its details, including population, area, and other interesting facts.
+🗺️ Viewing Country Details: Click on a country’s image to view detailed information, including population, area, and other interesting facts.

 #### Desktop View